gradle/gradle/design-docs/dependency-management.md

         .withArtifacts(JvmLibrary, JvmLibrarySourcesArtifact, JvmLibraryJavadocArtifact)
         .execute()
     def libraries = artifactResult.getComponents(JvmLibrary)

-## Story: Access the ivy and maven metadata artifacts via the Artifact Query API

-### User visible changes

-Access the ivy.xml file for a single ivy module using generic API:

-    def ivyModules = dependencies.createArtifactResolutionQuery()
-        .forComponents(ivyModuleComponentId)
-        .withArtifacts(IvyModule, IvyDescriptorArtifact)
-        .execute().getResolvedComponents(IvyModule)

-    ivyModules.each { IvyModule ivyModule ->
-        IvyDescriptorArtifact descriptorArtifact = ivyModule.descriptorArtifact
-    }

-Get the pom files for all maven modules in a configuration:

-    def artifactResult = dependencies.createArtifactResolutionQuery()
-        .forComponents(configurations.compile)
-        .withArtifacts(MavenModule, MavenPomArtifact)
-        .execute()
-    Set<File> pomFiles = artifactResult.getArtifactFiles()

-### Test cases

-- Unsupported artifact types:
-    - Request an ivy descriptor for a maven module fails with 'not supported'.
-    - Request a pom for an ivy module fails with 'not supported'.
-- Optional artifacts:
-    - Request an ivy descriptor for an ivy module with no descriptor.
-    - Request a pom for a maven module with no pom.
-- No http requests are made (the descriptor should already be downloaded to get hold of the component id)
-    - Changing module and snapshot
-    - `--refresh-dependencies`

-### Open issues

-- What happens when I ask for the ivy descriptor for a jvm library?
-Or the source artifacts for a maven module?
-- Typed domain model for IvyModule and MavenModule

 ## Story: IDE plugins use the resolution result to determine library artifacts